 As you do the assigned readings, reflect on the following questions and make notes on your responses.
-Be prepared to share your thoughts in class.
+Be prepared to share your perspectives in class.

 - 1. From what perspectives (personal, academic, and clinical locations) are the authors writing?
 How does this shape their work and contributions to equity in family therapy? - 2.
 What ideas/concepts in this reading - a.
 Resonate with my previous knowledge and experience? - b.
 Stimulate new thoughts or questions for me? - 3.
 How is my response to this reading informed by my personal experience within my intersecting social locations? - 4.
-What specific practice implications are relevant to me given my social location, privilege/marginalization, and process of professional development? - 5.
-How do these contribute to my application of the ANVIET guidelines (attune, name, value, intervene, envision, transform)?
+What specific practice implications are relevant to me given my social location, privilege/marginalization, and process of professional development?